programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 The `ImageDataLoaders.from_df` method produces something called `DataLoaders`. `DataLoaders` are how fastai prepares our input data and labels to a form that can be used as input for a computer vision model.
 It's beyond the scope of this lesson to fully explore everything this method does 'under the hood', but we will have a look at a few of the most important things it does in this section.

-#### Viewing our Data
+## Viewing our Loaded Data

-In [part one](/en/lessons/computer-vision-deep-learning-pt1), we saw an example of `show_batch`.
+In [Part 1](/en/lessons/computer-vision-deep-learning-pt1), we saw an example of `show_batch`.
 This method allows you to preview some of your data and labels.
 We can pass `figsize` to control how large our displayed images are.

 ```python